Exponentially Closed Fields and the Conjecture on Intersections with Tori: Introduction

 the \emph{multiplicative stabilizer} of the kernel.
-In any ELA-field $F$ with standard kernel, $Z(F)$ will actually be $\Z$, the standard integers, and thus the first-order theory $T$ contains the theory of full arithmetic, and hence is undecidable and unstable.
-In this paper we show that, if the diophantine conjecture known as CIT (Conjecture on Intersections of Tori with subvarieties) is true, then the effects of arithmetic can be contained within the kernel, and the theory is otherwise tame, in fact \emph{superstable over the kernel} in a certain sense.
-However, if CIT is false then the effects of arithmetic will be seen in the first-order theory outside the kernel in terms of non-standard integer power functions, and the first-order theory is not so tame.
+In any exponential field $F$ with standard kernel, $Z(F)$ will actually be $\Z$, the standard integers, and thus the first-order theory $T_\B$ contains the theory of true arithmetic, and hence is undecidable and unstable.
+Nonetheless, we can still look for stable-like behaviour of the theory.
+One analogue is the theory ACVF of algebraically closed valued fields.
+There the value group is unstable, but the stable part of the theory can be understood separately from the value group in terms of stable domination.
+The situation here is more complicated in some ways, because the value group in ACVF is still fairly tame, being o-minimal, whereas arithmetic is not tame in any sense.
+However, arithmetic can be isolated from the rest of the theory in a fairly strong way if and only if the diophantine conjecture known as CIT (Conjecture on Intersections of Tori with subvarieties) is true.
+We next describe our setting of Exponentially Closed Fields, and then explain how CIT is involved.